StratifyLabs/StratifyBlog/content/device/2016-12-14-Ohms-Law-and-Microcontroller-GPIO.md

 ![Ohms law external pullup](/images/ohms-law-external-pullup.svg)

-The above diagram shows a microcontroller input pin (IO) and a external pullup resistor.
+The above diagram shows a microcontroller input pin (IO) and an external pullup resistor.
 When the input pin is floating, it can be modeled as a resistor with a very high value (say {{< katex inline >}}20M \Omega {{< /katex >}}) connected to ground.
 Using Ohm's law, a very small amount of current will flow through the external resistor into the microcontroller pin.
-The voltage at the pin will be equal to the 3.0V minus the tiny voltage dropped on the external resistor.
+The voltage at the pin will be equal to `3.0V` minus the tiny voltage dropped on the external resistor.
 In practical terms, the voltages are the same.

 When the switch is closed, any current that was flowing into the pin will flow through the switch.
 The voltage at the pin will be zero because it is connected directly to ground.
 The current through the resistor can be calculated using Ohm's law.